EmilSunden/EmilSunden/README.md

 Gaming
 I've been gaming for as long as I can remember, and I always find it a fun and relaxing way to unwind.
 Going to the gym: Staying fit and healthy is important to me, and I love going to the gym to keep myself in shape.

 Contact
-You can find me on GitHub, Twitter, and LinkedIn.
+You can find me on
+GitHub
+Discord
+LinkedIn

 📫 You can reach me at any time at emilsunjobb@gmail.com